johnsmith7489759843/reddit-auto-embed-extension/README.md

-# reddit-redgifs-embed-extension
+# reddit-auto-embed-extension
-Automatically embed redgif gifs on the front page of Reddit
+Automatically embed (autoplay and unmute) Imgur and Redgif videos on the Reddit Frontpage.